Psychology Degrees, Schools, and Careers in Colorado

 Career Opportunities for Psychologists in Colorado

 There are many opportunities for psychologists to find employment in the state of Colorado.
 Although Denver is home to a large proportion of the psychologists in the state, there is a multitude of job opportunities in the other cities of Colorado as well.
-According to the Bureau of Labor Services, in May 2014, there were at least 2,550 professional psychologists who were working in the state of Colorado.
-These professional psychologists earned an annual mean salary of between $72,640 and $77,710 per year.
+According to the Bureau of Labor Services, in May 2022, there were almost 2,900 professional psychologists who were working in the state of Colorado.
+These professional psychologists earned an annual mean salary of between $91,820 and $104,810 per year.
 Of course, the salary varies with the specialty.

 Psychologist Salary in Colorado